Module 2: AI-assisted code modernization

 You’ve successfully demonstrated AI-accelerated code modernization and can now show ACME how to dramatically reduce migration time.

-Next steps: Module 3 will show you how to incorporate ACME’s specific coding standards and best practices into the AI’s knowledge using Developer Lightspeed Solution Server, ensuring consistency across all migration waves.
+Module 3 will show you how to incorporate ACME’s specific coding standards and best practices into AI’s generative code migration, by using Developer Lightspeed Solution Server, ensuring consistency across all developers from senior developer to junior contractor, and across all migration waves.